Partial MDS Codes with Regeneration: PMDS codes with non-trivial global regeneration

 are all in $\mathcal{S}^{(i)}$.
 Hence, the vectors

 are all in $\mathcal{S}$ and differ only in position $j$ in the $i$-th block.
-Furthermore, the entries $b^{(i)}_{j},a_2,\dots,a_{s}$ in the $j$-th positon in the $i$-th block are linearly independent over $\Fq$ by construction. \end{itemize}
+Furthermore, the entries $b^{(i)}_{j},a_2,\dots,a_{s}$ in the $j$-th position in the $i$-th block are linearly independent over $\Fq$ by construction. \end{itemize}

-Furthermore, we have $\mathcal{S} = \mathcal{S} \cdot \diag(\G_1,\dots,\G_\mu) := \left[ \b \cdot \diag(\G_1,\dots,\G_\mu) \, : \, \b \in \mathcal{S} \right]$ for all invertible matrices $\G_i \in \Fq^{(n-r) \times (n-r)}$.
-To see this, consider the following: multiplying a subblock $\b^{(i)}$ with an invertible matrix $\G_i$ from the right gives another basis of the same subspace---hence $\b^{(i)}\G_i \in \mathcal{S}^{(i)}$ and $\b \cdot \diag(\G_1,\dots,\G_\mu) \in \mathcal{S}$ for all $\b \in \mathcal{S}$.
-Since the $\G_i$ are invertible, the mapping $\b \mapsto \b \cdot \diag(\G_1,\dots,\G_\mu)$ is bijective.
+Furthermore, we have $\mathcal{S} = \mathcal{S} \cdot \diag(\bG_1,\dots,\bG_\mu) := \left[ \bb \cdot \diag(\bG_1,\dots,\bG_\mu) \, : \, \bb \in \mathcal{S} \right]$ for all invertible matrices $\bG_i \in \Fq^{(n-r) \times (n-r)}$.
+To see this, consider the following: multiplying a subblock $\bb^{(i)}$ with an invertible matrix $\bG_i$ from the right gives another basis of the same subspace---hence $\bb^{(i)}\bG_i \in \mathcal{S}^{(i)}$ and $\bb \cdot \diag(\bG_1,\dots,\bG_\mu) \in \mathcal{S}$ for all $\bb \in \mathcal{S}$.
+Since the $\bG_i$ are invertible, the mapping $\bb \mapsto \bb \cdot \diag(\bG_1,\dots,\bG_\mu)$ is bijective.